Big Red Envelope

-Big Red Envelope (大红包) is a 2021 romantic comedy film written and directed by Li Kelong and starring Bao Bei'er, Clara Lee, Jia Bing, Zhang Yiming, Xu Juncong, Wang Xiaoli, Liao Weiwei, and Yue Yueli.
+Big Red Envelope (大红包) is a 2021 Chinese romantic comedy film written and directed by Li Kelong and starring Bao Bei'er, Clara Lee, Jia Bing, Zhang Yiming, Xu Juncong, Wang Xiaoli, Liao Weiwei, and Yue Yueli.
 It is a remake of director Li Kelong's own 2014 film Cash Gift.
 It was released in China on 22 January 2021.

 Plot

 Office workers Chen Zhong and Da Rui trick British Chinese actress Ellie into playing the part of Chen Zhong's bride at a fake wedding, so that they can collect red envelopes full of cash from their co-workers.
 But Chen Zhong's ex-girlfriend Du Ying realizes that their marriage isn't real and tries to expose their deception.

 According to director Zhao Ji, the film is intended as a commentary on modern Chinese society, where gifts of red envelopes have become so frequent as to be stressful.